zeroxposur18/8-bit-archive/README.md

 ### ***Description***

-##### 8-Bit Archive is a video game tracking application that allows anyone to find video games and add them to their collection.
+##### 8-Bit Archive is a video game tracking application that allows anyone to add video games to collections for easy sorting and reference.
 ***

 ### ***Technologies Used***